sacha-ichbiah/tiny-surface-evolver/README.md

-### Tiny Surface Evolver
+### The tiny Surface Evolver

-**Tiny Surface Evolver** is a PyTorch-based minimalist implementation of area-minimization on manifolds, inspired by [The Surface Evolver](https://en.wikipedia.org/wiki/Surface_Evolver), under 120 lines of code.
+**The tiny Surface Evolver** is a PyTorch-based minimalist implementation of area-minimization on manifolds, inspired by [The Surface Evolver](https://en.wikipedia.org/wiki/Surface_Evolver), under 120 lines of code.

 <img src="Images/regularized_gd.png" alt="drawing" width="650"/>